Division Algorithm in Signed Magnitude Representation

 Flowchart of Division :

 - Initially, the dividend is in A & Q and the divisor is in B.

-- Sign of result is transferred into Q, to be the part of quotient.
+- The sign of the result is transferred into Q, to be part of the quotient.
 Then a constant is set into the SC to specify the number of bits in the quotient.

 - Since an operand must be saved with its sign, one bit of the word will be inhabited by the sign, and the magnitude will be composed of n -1 bits.

-- The division of the magnitudes starts by shl dividend in AQ to left in the high-order bit shifted into E.
+- The division of the magnitudes starts with the dividend in AQ to left in the high-order bit shifted into E.

 (Note – If shifted a bit into E is equal to 1, and we know that EA > B as EA comprises a 1 followed by n -1 bits whereas B comprises only n -1 bits).
 In this case, B must be subtracted from EA, and 1 should insert into Q, for the quotient bit.